davecoll3/magic-8-ball/README.md

 * User input

   * The user input section consists of a text input and a button.
-The text input contains placehoder text which propts the user to enter their question while the botton is used to submit their question; a enter key press can also be used to submit a question.
+The text input contains placeholder text which prompts the user to enter their question while the button is used to submit their question; an enter key press can also be used to submit a question.

     ![User Input](/readme-files/images/user-input.png)